immersive-web/webxr/explainer.md

 function OnFirstVRFrame() {
   // The Frame of Reference indicates what the matrices and coordinates the
-  // VRDevice returns are relative to.
-An "EyeLevel" VRFrameOfReference reports
+  // VRDevice returns are relative to. vrFrameOfRef = new VRFrameOfReference(vrSession, {
-  // values relative to the orientation and position where the device first
+      // An "EyeLevel" VRFrameOfReference reports values relative to the
+      // orientation and position where the device first began tracking.
-  // began tracking.
-  vrFrameOfRef = await vrSession.createFrameOfReference("EyeLevel");
+      type: "EyeLevel",

+      // The depth range of the scene should be set so that the projection
+      // matrices returned by the session are correct. depthNear = 0.1,
+      depthFar = 100.0
+    });

   OnDrawFrame();
 }